DrDBanner/inmanage/readme.md

       - Translations: Grabs the latest translations.
       - Production Mode: Puts Invoice Ninja back into production mode.
       - Clean Up: Automatically cleans up old installation backups based on your settings.
+      - Snappdf Update: If snappdf is set in .env file it will get automatically downloaded and updated to the latest available version.

 6. #### Backup Invoice Ninja